The Flight of the Dodgers

 Prior to the 1950s, trains were the primary means of transportation from city to city for MLB teams; but all of that changed in 1948 when the Dodgers became the first franchise in baseball history to use their own airplane to travel from city to city.

 The first airplane owned by the Dodgers was a 5-seat twin-engine Beechcraft used almost exclusively by Brooklyn Dodgers president and general manager Branch Rickey in 1948 and 1949 to travel between New York and Vero Beach, Florida for business dealings with Vero Beach businessman Bud Holman.
-Holman was trying desperately to convince the Dodgers to take over the abandoned World War II U.S. Naval Air base adjacent to the Vero Beach Airport to use as their spring training facility.
+Holman was trying desperately to convince the Dodgers to take over an abandoned World War II U.S. Naval Air base adjacent to the Vero Beach Airport to use as their spring training facility.
 Needless to say, the Dodgers did exactly that and Dodgertown was born (and its historic stadium later named in Bud Holman’s honor).

 The Dodgers first airplane was a twin Beechcraft similar to this one.
 (Photo credit - Steve Benefeil)